campg2j003/JAWS-Script-for-Audacity/readme.md

 Although the installer installs and compiles the scripts into the selected language folders, the JAWS script compiler always compiles the script files for the language of the currently-running version of JAWS.
 Therefore, after installing you will need to run JAWS with each of the other languages and compile the scripts.

 # Notes for script developers
 This package is now hosted on GitHub.
 The repo is at https://github.com/campg2j003/JAWS-Script-for-Audacity.
 If you would like to contribute changes to the script, fork a copy of the repository, create a branch for your changes, and make a pull request.
 The installer uses two other submodules: [uninstlog](https://github.com/campg2j003/uninstlog) and [jfw_nsh](https://github.com/campg2j003/jfw_nsh).
 If you want to make changes in those files it is probably best to fork them as well and make your changes in them.
 A consequence of using submodules is that if you make a clone of the JAWS-Script-for-Audacity repo on your machine you should add the --recursive switch to the git clone command.
+You also need to run `git submodule update --remote` after checking out a new branch or pulling new work from GitHub.
+Also note that if you download the JAWS-Script-for-Audacity repo from GitHub as a zip file, the submodule folders will be empty.
+You will have to download the other repos and put the files in these subfolders.
+(You also must make sure that you download the proper branch.
+The file .gitmodules in the top-level folder may be of help in determining the right branch.)

 To build the installer you will also need [NSIS](http://nsis.sf.net).
 The release is made by V2.46.